John Dixon Butler

-Dixon Butler was born in London and studied architecture under Richard Norman Shaw, with whom he would later work on the designs for Canon Row Police Station (1898), and the Scotland Yard (south building) (1906) on London's Embankment.
-Dixon Butler took over the role of architect and surveyor to the Metropolitan Police from his father in 1895.
-Dixon Butler's designs were usually in a domestic style, sensitive to the context of newly-developed suburban areas in which stations were often located, but with strong municipal qualities such as iron railings, inscribed lintels identifying the building as a police station, and other stone dressings.
+Butler was born in London and studied architecture under Richard Norman Shaw.
+With Shaw he would work on the designs for Canon Row Police Station (1898), and the Scotland Yard (south building) (1906) on London's Embankment.
+Butler's designs were usually in a domestic style, sensitive to the context of the newly-developed suburban areas in which the stations were often located.
+Each of his designs included strong municipal qualities such as iron railings, inscribed lintels identifying the building as a police station, and other stone dressings.

-Elected a fellow of the Royal Institute of British Architects (RIBA) in 1906, Dixon Butler moved to Surrey with his wife where he died in 1920.
+Elected a fellow of the Royal Institute of British Architects (RIBA) in 1906, Butler worked up until his death in 1920.
+He was succeeded in the role of surveyor to the Metropolitan Police by Gilbert Mackenzie Trench.

 Early life

 Dixon Butler was born in December 1860 at 11 Redcliffe Gardens, Chelsea, London.
-He was the only son and the second of two children to John Butler (1828–1900), an architect and surveyor, and his wife, Hannah née Deavin.
-Dixon Butler studied at University College London and then the Architectural Association, before being articled to his father, from whom he learnt about the design and planning of police buildings.
+He was the only son and the second of two children to John Butler (1828–1900), an architect and the surveyor for the Metropolitan Police, and his wife, Hannah née Deavin.
+Dixon Butler studied at University College London and then the Architectural Association before being articled to his father from whom he learnt about the design and planning of police buildings.

-Dixon Butler's father was appointed as the Surveyor to the Metropolitan Police in 1881; upon his retirement in 1895, Dixon Butler succeeded him in the role.
+Butler designed the police station on Bethnal Green Road, Tower Hamlets, in 1892 and his son refaced it in 1917, making it a rare example of both their work.
 Both father and son worked under Richard Norman Shaw on the designs for Scotland Yard; Butler on the North building, Dixon Butler on the South.
 The position was later reversed at Canon Row on London's Embankment, on which Dixon Butler was the lead architect and Norman Shaw acted as consultant.